boot2docker/boot2docker/README.md

 If you want your containers to persist across reboots, just attach an ext4 formatted disk to your VM, and boot2docker will automount it on `/var/lib/docker`.
 It will also persist the SSH keys of the machine.

 boot2docker auto logs in, but if you want to SSH into the machine, the credentials are:

 ```
 login: docker
 pass: tcuser
 ```

-Make sure to setup a port forward from host to guest port 22.
+Make sure to setup a port forward from host to guest port `22`.
 Avoid bridged networking due to the static login and password.
+Or use the boot2docker init script.

 Init Script (OSX and Linux)
 ------------------------------